+- There are ongoing issues with IPv6 reliability in many parts of the world - This appears to relate to local security policies at the client edge of the network - We can expect most of this to improve over time by itself

+What can we say?

-- There are ongoing issues with IPv6 reliability in many parts of the world - This appears to relate to local security policies at the client edge of the network - We can expect most of this to improve over time by itself - But there are also very serious issues with Path MTU management and handling of IPv6 extension headers - This is a more challenging issue - Should we just avoid IPv6 extension headers? - Or try to clean up the IPv6 switching infrastructure?
+- But there are also very serious issues with Path MTU management and handling of IPv6 extension headers - This is a more challenging issue that will probably not just clean itself up over time - Should we just avoid IPv6 extension headers? - Or try to clean up the IPv6 switching infrastructure?